noamkanonich/connectycube-documentation/README.md

 If you have an application session, you can upgrade it to a user session by calling login method. <br />
 This login method will create a user session and make the user logged in.
 If the user is not registered to connecty cube, it will be added to user list.
+There are four available sets of data to specify when authenticate a user:
+- login and password
+- email and password
+- provider + keys[token] and keys[secret] - when sign up with Facebook or Twitter
+- provider + firebase_phone[project_id] and firebase_phone[access_token] - when sign up with a phone number

+** - Important note - login and password is required!

 ### Code
 ```javascript